 Incorporating isabgol into your daily routine can provide numerous health benefits.
 However, it is essential to drink plenty of water when consuming isabgol to prevent dehydration and ensure its optimal effectiveness.

-Isabgol Side Effects
+Isabgol Side Effects and Precautions

 Adding Isabgol to your diet is a small, everyday habit with big potential benefits.
 Whether you’re looking to manage blood sugar, improve gut health, or simply feel lighter and more regular, this natural fibre can make a difference.